 Be sure you have a valid, signed passport that will be good for at least six months following the completion of the program.
 If you do not have a passport, please begin the process of securing one immediately.

 Step 2: Apply with the Chilean Consulate

 The visa process for Chile is administered in the U.S. by a series of consulate offices located throughout the country.
 Each consulate office administers student visas in a slightly different way, so please pay special attention to the specific requirements at your consulate.
-Most consulates require that you appear in person to submit your application.
+All students must appear physically at their consulate as part of the application process to collect their visa after the application has been approved.
 However, there are some exceptions.
-Be prepared for to travel a great distance to apply.
+Be prepared to travel a great distance to collect your visa, and understand that this is outside of Arcadia's control.
 Please refer to the instructions listed on the consulate webpage to determine whether you must submit your application in person.
 It is your responsibility to know exactly what is expected of you at your particular Consulate.

 Chilean Consulate of Jurisdiction

 You will need to apply for your student visa from a Chilean Consulate representing the jurisdiction where you live at a permanent address (not your school address).
 See the specific US map of Chilean Consulates here for your exact Consulate by jurisdiction.

 Step 3: Submitting Your Application to the Consulate

 To apply for a student visa, the following items are required by most consulates: